Development

 GitHub Copilot

-GitHub says Copilot usage-based billing starts on June 1, 2026, and its pricing tables take effect on that date.
+Copilot moved every plan to usage-based billing (“AI Credits”, 1 credit = $0.01) on June 1, 2026, and bills token consumption at the listed per-model API rates.
 Copilot rows therefore live under the copilot tool scope with effective_from: "2026-06-01".

-That scope matters: GPT-5.3-Codex, Claude Opus 4.7, Gemini 3 Flash, and similar display names are mapped for Copilot only.
+That scope matters: GPT-5.6 Terra, Claude Opus 5, Gemini 3.5 Flash, and similar display names are mapped for Copilot only.
 They do not override Codex, Claude Code, Gemini, or Cursor calls with similar model names.

 GitHub includes cached-token rates. tokenuse stores those rates in the Copilot rows, but parsed Copilot transcripts currently do not expose reliable cache buckets, so cached-token billing is only applied when the parser has trustworthy cache counts.